Instructor(s), Early Childhood Education

-Being able to deliver results by having:
+Be able to deliver results by having:

 - Relevant post-secondary ECE education and significant industry experience that enables you to effectively provide instruction in one or more of the following areas: child development, children’s special needs, communicating with children with varying disabilities, and vulnerable children and/or families, nutritional meal planning and practicum supervision.

 - Teaching in an adult environment is highly desirable along with experience using Moodle an asset.